 New Holiday Tradition in Madison

 A new MHS holiday tradition, the Holiday Lantern Light Tour is a 90-minute journey through time to glimpse a period in Madison’s history.
-This year, visitors will be transported to the year 1862, when the nation was locked in a civil war.
-Emilie Ely, whose three older brothers served in the Union Army, will greet guests at Lee’s Academy.
-The tour will then continue to the First Congregational Church to see congregants celebrating the brief return of Reverend Samuel Wheelock Fiske from the battlefield.
+Together with local students and members of the Deacon John Grave Foundation, we offer lantern-lit tours of the Madison Green National Historic District each December.
+In 2019 visitors were transported to the year 1862, when the nation was locked in a civil war.
+Emilie Ely, whose three older brothers served in the Union Army, greeted guests at Lee’s Academy.
+The tour then continued to the First Congregational Church to see congregants celebrating the brief return of Reverend Samuel Wheelock Fiske from the battlefield.
 As a role model to other Madison men, he left his post as pastor to serve in Connecticut’s 14th Volunteer Infantry.

-The tour will also introduce guests to women from the Soldiers Aid Society and to Talcott Bradley, whose sons and son-in-law fought for the Union Army.
-The evening walk will touch on American holiday traditions during the Civil War, and reenactors will appear along the route to tell stories of courage, hope, and healing.
-Guided Groups Leave Every Twenty Minutes
+The tour also introduced guests to women from the Soldiers Aid Society and to Talcott Bradley, whose sons and son-in-law fought for the Union Army.
+The evening walk touched on American holiday traditions during the Civil War, and reenactors appeared along the route to tell stories of courage, hope, and healing.

 Guided Groups Leave Every Thirty Minutes